xiaow6/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 ### Why does Batch normalization work?

 - The first reason is the same reason as why we normalize X.
-- The second reason is that batch normalization reduces the problem of input values changing (shifting).
+- The second reason is that batch normalization reduces the problem of input values changing (covariate shifting, for example, train the model with black cats, but test the model with colored cats).
+No matter how input layer or previously hidden layer changes, with normalization, they will be more stable.
 - Batch normalization does some regularization:
   - Each mini batch is scaled by the mean/variance computed of that mini-batch.
   - This adds some noise to the values `Z[l]` within that mini batch.
 So similar to dropout it adds some noise to each hidden layer's activations.